-When temporally smoothed data are used for the period 1925 to 1985 there is a close inverse statistical relationship between the PNW Air Temperatures and coho salmon catch off the coast of Washington and Oregon.
+When temporally smoothed data are used for 1925 to 1985, there is a close inverse statistical relationship between PNW air temperatures and coho salmon catch off the coast of Washington and Oregon.
 This relationship was discovered by using the following steps.

-Frances and Sibley (1991) had previously reported a close relationship between winter (November to March) air temperatures at Sitka, AK and surface water temperature at Langara Spit.
-Queen Charlotte Island, B.C. and the catch of pink salmon in the Gulf of Alaska.
+Frances and Sibley (1991) had reported a close relationship between winter (November to March) air temperature at Sitka, Alaska, surface water temperature at Langara Spit, Queen Charlotte Island, British Columbia, and the catch of pink salmon in the Gulf of Alaska.
 They had also reported an inverse relationship between the catch of pink salmon in the Gulf of Alaska and the catch of coho salmon off the coast of Washington and Oregon.
-Both relationships covered the period 1925 to 1985 and were found when the data were normalized and subjected to a 7 year weighted filter (Frances, pers. comm.
+Both relationships covered the period 1925 to 1985 and were found when the data were normalized and subjected to a 7-year weighted filter (Frances, pers. comm.
 1994).
-Given these relationships I reasoned that it would be likely that there would be an inverse relationship between air temperatures in the PNW and the catch of coho salmon catch off the coast of Washington and Oregon.
-I used a 5 year unweighted filter of the annual mean air temperatures at the H.J.
-Andrews Long-Term Ecological Research site.
-The filter was applied to values of

-Andrews' temperatures which were normalized to the long-term mean for the 1925-1985 period.
-It has been shown elsewhere that the Andrews' temperatures are well related to those of western Oregon in the general (Greenland, 1994).
+Given these relationships, I reasoned that an inverse relationship between air temperature in the Pacific Northwest and the catch of coho salmon catch off the coast of Washington and Oregon would be likely.
+I used a 5-year unweighted filter of the annual mean air temperatures at the H.J.
+Andrews Long-Term Ecological Research site, on the western slope of the Cascades in Oregon (44.2°N, 122.2°W).
+The filter was applied to values of Andrews temperatures, which were normalized to the longterm mean for 1925-1985.
+It has been shown elsewhere that Andrews temperatures are well related to those of western Oregon in general (Greenland 1994).
 Coho salmon catch data were extracted from the graphs of Frances and Sibley and a close inverse relationship was found (Figure 1).
-This relationship and time series suggest an approximate 20 year cycle in both air temperatures in the PNW and the catch of coho salmon catch off the coast of Washington and Oregon.
-In order to attempt to explain this inverse relationship we must explore the large spatial and long temporal aspects of atmospheric and ocean currents as well as further thinking of Frances and Sibley and their colleagues.
+This relationship and time series suggest about a 20-year cycle in both PNW air temperature and coho salmon catch off the coast of Washington and Oregon.
+To attempt to explain this inverse relationship, we must explore the large spatial and long temporal aspects of atmospheric and ocean currents, as well as further thinking of Frances and Sibley and their colleagues.

-Large Spatial and Long Temporal Aspects of Atmospheric and Ocean Currents
+arge Spatial and Long Temporal Aspects of tmospheric and Ocean Currents

 It is well known that the currents of the atmosphere and ocean are related.
 Airflow over the surface of the ocean is one of the major driving forces of the ocean currents.
-Ocean flow in the eastern North Pacific is dominated by the Subarctic current and West Wind Drift, to its south, which together transport water eastward approximately between latitudes 40 and 50° N. This flow is driven by the westerly atmospheric flow at these latitudes.
-Towards the east of the ocean the flow of these currents bifurcates.
-Part of it flows northward, as the Alaskan current, along the coast of British Columbia and then westward along the southern coast of Alaska to form the Alaskan Gyre.
-Another part flows southward forming the Californian current, part of which flows eastward, under the influence of the Trade Winds when it reaches about 20° N. The West Wind Drift, California Current and return westward flow of the North Equatorial current forms part of the Central Pacific Gyre.
+Ocean flow in the eastern North Pacific is dominated by the Subarctic current and West Wind Drift, to its south, which together transport water eastward approximately between latitudes 40° and 50°N. This flow is driven by the westerly atmospheric flow at these latitudes.
+Toward the east of the ocean, the flow of these currents bifurcates.
+Part of it flows northward, as the Alaskan current, along the coast of British Columbia, and then westward along the southern coast of Alaska to form the Alaskan Gyre.
+Another part flows southward, forming the California current, part of which flows eastward, under the influence of the Trade Winds when it reaches about 20°N. The West Wind Drift, California current, and return westward flow of the North Equatorial current form part of the Central Pacific Gyre.